 For businesses, though, that significance is more than just a feeling or the result of overindulging during December's many virtual cookie swaps and brunches.
 The first weeks of the first month of a company's first quarter set the stage for what the rest of the year will bring.

-Leaders going into 2021 with accounting success on their "must win" list will certainly go into the year with 2020's biggest lesson: be ready to pivot.
+Leaders going into the new year with accounting success on their "must-win" list will certainly go into the year with a big lesson: be ready to pivot.
 But there's more to it than that.
 There are six tangible things that finance leaders can do to position their people for maximum effectiveness in the new year.
 Some look a little different than the usual action items, and some are recognizable stretch goals.
-All of them will set your accounting team up for success in 2021.
+All of them will set your accounting team up for success for the new year.

-Remote work was one of 2020's biggest challenges.
+Remote work was one of the recent times' biggest challenges.
 Now it's one of the year's biggest opportunities.
 A talent pool unrestrained by geography is a practically unlimited one, making it possible to find quality talent to fill hard-to-staff accounting roles.
 It also makes for an efficient physical footprint with attractive cost-reduction opportunities attached.

 One major benefit to remote work is the flexibility that it provides for organizations and employees alike.
 Done right, it can foster the kind of work-life balance that facilitates increased and impactful productivity during working hours – which are no longer necessarily restrained to the window between 9:00 a.m. and 5:00 p.m.
 Creating a schedule that's thoughtfully combined – one that allows for collaborative overlap and asynchronous solo work can improve output and foster balance.

 On-Demand Webinar: Top Work From Home Tips With Pantera Press Founder Ali Green

 Giving your accounting department the tools they need – clarity of expectations chief among them – to be successful at the virtual office will allow you to reap the many rewards a remote work force can offer your organization.